hrawp/buzzline-04-aaron/README.md

 ### The big idea for this project #4 is to see the top five keywords, and what that keyword has as an average sentiment score for the messages it was in.

 In this project I will use a given producer which sends JSON data to a Kafka topic.
 This data will flow into a consumer which will look for the highest number of counts of keywords.
 It will log all keywords and keep updating them.
+It will also calculate the average sentiment score for each message.

 I will plot the top 5 to a polling bar chart.
 The bar chart will not show keyword counts.
-Rather the top 5 key words and the average setiment for each key word.
+Rather the top 5 key words and the average sentiment for each key word.
 The chart will show percentage of decimal value of sentiment average times 100.
-The chart will also show the 5 bar graphs with a gradient for color with 80% to 100% dark blue, less the 30% as light blue, and a gradient of those for precentages inbetween.
+The chart will also show the 5 bar graphs with a gradient for color with 80% to 100% dark blue, less the 30% as light blue, and a gradient of those for percentages in-between.

-I will show two different runs of the producer and consumer combo to see how the code shows the differnces.
+I will show two different runs of the producer and consumer combo to see how the code shows the differences.
 You can confirm the count of the top five keywords in the consumer log.
 I don't show that on the graph.

 ---------------------------------------------------------------------------------------------------